SuyashLakhotia/IEEENTU-PythonBasics/README.md

 #### What are variables?

 Recall variables from algebra — `x = 5`.
-In programming, variables are used to store data to make it easier to refer to them.
+In programming, variables are used to store data temporarily to make it easier to refer to them.
 The value referred to by a variable can be updated as you execute the program using the *assignment operator* i.e. `=`.

 ```python
 a = 3       # simple assignment